bun-press/bunpress/memory-bank/activeContext.md

 # Active Context

+## Current Focus: Enhancing Configuration System

+The current focus is on improving the configuration system of BunPress to make it more flexible and powerful.
+We're working on adding support for:

+1. Theme configuration
+2. Build configuration
+3. Site metadata
+4. Plugin system configuration

+## Bun Feature Integration

+We're currently working on enhancing BunPress to take full advantage of Bun's native features.
+The key areas we're focusing on include:

+1. **HTML-first bundling approach** - We've implemented a new bundler.ts module that handles HTML-first bundling by:
+   - Using HTMLRewriter to extract assets from HTML
+   - Processing JavaScript, CSS, and image files separately
+   - Bundling assets with appropriate content hashing
+   - Updating HTML to reference bundled assets

+2. **Bun.build API** - We've integrated the native Bun.build API in our bundler implementation to:
+   - Process JavaScript files efficiently
+   - Support code splitting
+   - Enable source maps
+   - Configure publicPath and other bundler options

+3. **Hot Module Replacement** - We've implemented a dev server with HMR capabilities that:
+   - Provides websocket-based HMR
+   - Supports CSS hot reloading without page refreshes
+   - Watches for file changes and triggers appropriate updates
+   - Includes an HMR client script that's injected into HTML pages

+4. **CSS Processing** - We've added a css-processor.ts module that:
+   - Processes CSS files using Bun's transform API
+   - Supports minification and source maps
+   - Handles asset URL rewriting
+   - Bundles multiple CSS files into a single output

+5. **Theme Building** - We've created a theme-builder.ts module that:
+   - Loads themes from the filesystem
+   - Processes theme layouts and assets
+   - Bundles theme scripts and styles
+   - Applies theme layouts to content

+6. **Testing** - We've begun creating tests for these new modules:
+   - Tests for bundler.ts
+   - Tests for css-processor.ts
+   - Tests for theme-builder.ts
+   - Tests for dev-server.ts

+## Next Steps

+1. Fix any linter errors in the implementations
+2. Add necessary dependencies (fast-glob)
+3. Integrate the new modules with the existing build system
+4. Update the BunPress CLI to use the new bundler
+5. Create documentation for the new features
+6. Add more comprehensive tests

+## Current Tasks

+- [x] Update bunpress.config.ts to include new configuration options
+- [x] Create test files for the new modules
+- [x] Implement HTML-first bundling with Bun.build API
+- [x] Implement CSS processor
+- [x] Implement theme builder
+- [x] Implement Hot Module Replacement
+- [ ] Fix linter errors
+- [ ] Add necessary dependencies
+- [ ] Integrate new modules with existing build system

 ## Current Focus

 We are continuing the development of BunPress with a focus on developing the documentation layout system and components to achieve feature parity with VitePress.
 Recent updates include: